MicrosoftDocs/windows-itpro-docs/windows/configuration/wcd/wcd-messaging.md

 ### DisplayCmasLifo

-Use this setting to change the order in which CMAS alert messages are displayed, from the default FIFO to LIFO.
+Use this setting to change the order in which CMAS alert messages are displayed, from the default first in/first out (FIFO) message order to last in/first out (LIFO) message order.

 If the phone receives at least one CMAS alert message which has not been acknowledged by the user, and another CMAS alert message arrives on the phone, partners can configure the order in which the newly received alert messages are displayed on the phone regardless of the service category of the alert.
-Users will not be able to change the display order once it has been set.
+Users will not be able to change the message order once it has been set.

-If partners do not specify a value for this customization, the default first in/first out (FIFO) display order is used.
+If partners do not specify a value for this customization, the default FIFO display order is used.
 Users will be able to acknowledge the messages in the reverse order they were received.

-When configured as **True**, you set a last in/first out (LIFO) message order.
-When configured as **False**, you set a first in/first out (FIFO) message order.
+When configured as **True**, you set a LIFO message order.
+When configured as **False**, you set a FIFO message order.

 ### EnableCustomLineSetupDialog

 ### VoicemailIntercept